MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ### Capabilities coming soon

 [!INCLUDE[prodshort](includes/prodshort.md)] is updated with major feature updates every 6 months, and with monthly service updates.
 Choose the link to view the latest release notes.
-You can also get an overview of upcoming and recently released capabilities in the release notes across Dynamics 365 at [https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes](https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes).
+You can also get an overview of upcoming and recently released capabilities in the release notes across Dynamics 365 at [https://dynamics.microsoft.com/en-us/business-applications/release/](https://dynamics.microsoft.com/en-us/business-applications/release/#release-notes).

-The [!INCLUDE[prodshort](includes/prodshort.md)] [roadmap page](https://dynamics.microsoft.com/roadmap/business-central/) shows the general priorities for [!INCLUDE[prodshort](includes/prodshort.md)] in the coming years.
+For the longer term overview, the [!INCLUDE[prodshort](includes/prodshort.md)] [roadmap page](https://dynamics.microsoft.com/roadmap/business-central/) shows the general priorities for [!INCLUDE[prodshort](includes/prodshort.md)] in the coming years.

 ## Do more with your trial

 This section gives you shortcuts to Microsoft AppSource where you can find solutions and services from [!INCLUDE [prodshort](includes/prodshort.md)] partners.
-Use the links to explorer the full capabilities of [!INCLUDE [prodshort](includes/prodshort.md)] before you decide if you want to buy a subscription.
+Use the links to explore the full capabilities of [!INCLUDE [prodshort](includes/prodshort.md)] before you decide if you want to buy a subscription.
 You can also find a link to contact the sales team.

 > [!NOTE]
 > This section is only available in trial experiences.
 If you already bought [!INCLUDE [prodshort](includes/prodshort.md)], the section is not longer visible.